NativeScript/firebase/packages/firebase-auth/README.md

 });
 ```

-### Phone Authentication
+### Phone number authentication

 Phone authentication allows users to sign in to Firebase using their phone as the authenticator.
-An SMS message is sent to the user (using the provided phone number) containing a unique code.
-Once the code has been authorized, the user is able to sign into Firebase.
+An SMS message containing a unique code is sent to the user (using the provided phone number).
+Once the code has been authorized, the user can sign in into Firebase.

-> **Note:** Phone numbers that end users provide for authentication will be sent and stored by Google to improve spam and abuse prevention across Google service, including to, but not limited to Firebase.
-Developers should ensure they have the appropriate end-user consent prior to using the Firebase Authentication phone number sign-in service.authentication
+> **Note:** Phone numbers that end users provide for authentication will be sent and stored by Google to improve spam and abuse prevention across Google services, including , but not limited to Firebase.
+Developers should ensure they have the appropriate end-user consent prior to using the Firebase Authentication phone number sign-in service.

 Firebase Phone Authentication is not supported in all countries.
 Please see their [FAQs](https://firebase.google.com/support/faq/#develop) for more information.

-#### Setup
+#### Phone number auth setup

 Before starting with Phone Authentication, ensure you have followed these steps: